itom-project/plugins/CyUSB/docs/CyUSB.rst

 values need to be given.
 If you have no idea about the vendor and product ID, set the optional initialization parameter *printInfoAboutAllDevices* to 1 (True).
 Then, information about all connected USB devices including its name and vendor / product ID is printed to the console.

 Once the device is identified, you need to indicate a so called endpoint ID.
-The read- and write-commonication with the device is done via several endpoints.
+The read- and write-communication with the device is done via several endpoints.
 All reading endpoints are in the range 128..255 while the writing endpoints are between 0..127.
 For many devices the corresponding read/write endpoints have the same offset between its limit 0 and 128.
 Therefore, the initialization only contains the parameter 'endpoint', such that *endpoint_read* is set to 128+endpoint and *endpoint_write* to 'endpoint'.
 You can always change the endpoints using the specific parameters.